rontoyhacao/rontoyhacao/README.md

 ## And I'm an aspiring front-end developer.

-- 🔭 I’m currently working on making many projects because repetition is the key.
+- 🔭 I’m working on making many projects because repetition is the key.
-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning Javascript and planning on picking up Vue.
 - 👯 I’m looking to collaborate on projects.
-- 💬 Ask me about how I started learning web development, maybe I could help you to start as well.
+- 💬 Ask me about how I started learning web development, maybe I could help you as well. ✨
 <!-- - 😄 Pronouns: He/His
 - 🤔 I’m looking for help with ... -->